 Scholarship

-• write a maximum 250-word essay explaining their interest in becoming a harbor pilot.
+• Must write a maximum 250-word essay explaining why they are interested in becoming a harbor pilot

 For more information on our association’s scholarship opportunities, please contact Gretchen Winters.